facetframer/zshnip/README.md

  - You can verify that snippets expand to what you want before running them (useful if you have a *lot* of snippets)
  - The define-as-you-go features have various [benefits](define-as-you-go.md).

+# Testing

+The code for generating the [feature gallery](GALLERY.md) also performs consistency testing.
+Combining testing and generation of documentation like this has various benefits (see *doctest*).
+To run these tests run `animation/record-gallery.sh`

 # License